jackson-mumper/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

 Replication Materials Available at: [github repository name](github repository link)

-Created: `DD Month YYYY`
-Revised: `DD Month YYYY`
+Created: `17 March 2021`

 ## Abstract

 Briefly describe the original analysis – type of study, research design, analytical approach, and results; motivation of the replication; and outline of the replication study

 ## Original Study Information

 Description: Present a short narrative that summarizes key information about the original study.
 Include information about all of the following
 1. Provide a written description of the study location and extent.
 Whenever possible, provide specific geographic coordinates bounding the study extent or a spatial reference file.
 2. Identify and describe the spatial support (spatial resolution, unit of analysis) of the original analysis was conducted
 3. What type of sample/data did the original study use?
 4. Are the data and code used in the original analysis available/used in this replication?